 3. I made sure we were driving during nap time.
 This was huge.

 4. The iPad was our saving grace.
 When he bored of the toys and books, I handed him the iPad and he was able to play his Sesame Street apps on it.
 I downloaded a new Elmo numbers app for him, so he had something new to explore.
 It just so happened that the apps were 99 cents for a weekend, and I bought it during that time.
+I also downloaded some Kids learning songs onto the iPad as well to keep him entertained, whilst hopefully learning something too.
 The iPad not only kept him busy, but I knew he wouldn’t fall asleep while playing it and he would eat lunch when we stopped.
 If he fell asleep before lunchtime, I just knew we were in trouble.

 After lunch, he played with the iPad for a little longer and when I knew he was going to be ready for a nap, we stopped to use the restrooms and I took the iPad away (out of sight, out of mind, you know?)
 He fell asleep within 5 minutes and slept for over 2 hours until we pulled into our neighborhood!